greglook/merkle-db/DESIGN.md

 For reads from time-series data, it is desirable to find out only "new" information to enable incremental processing.
-Because tablets are immutable and shared broadly, a simple id comparison can be used to detect tablets added or changed between two versions.
+Because tablets are immutable and shared broadly, a simple hash id comparison can be used to detect tablets added or changed between two versions.
 The fact that tablets don't overlap makes it safe for consumers to assume all new tablets are new data.

 ### Logical Record Versions